k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 The TDM library includes a set of generic flows for error handling and statistics gathering that are based on Broadway capabilities and are tailored for TDM business requirements.

-These generic flows gather errors and statistics during task execution and populate them into dedicated tables.
-This data is used for monitoring  TDM tasks and creating TDM execution reports.
+These generic flows gather errors and statistics during task executions and populate them into dedicated tables.
+This data is used for both monitoring TDM tasks and creating TDM execution reports.

 ### How Do I Perform Error Handling in TDM?